 We could listen to Corazón sin cara by Prince Royce, or do a MovieTalk, too– the key is that the entire time, I am exposing, exposing, exposing them to whole, complete language.
 Once I understood how students take language in, I saw what they needed.
 If I give my students pieces of language, it will be hard for them to rise in proficiency.
 If they are immersed and engaged in compelling, understandable input, they have been given the right conditions to grow.

-To be clear, I didn’t entirely abandon grammar, vocabulary lists, and any explicit instruction.
+To be clear, I didn’t entirely abandon grammar, and any explicit instruction.
 I just recognized that many of my activities were strengthening specific skills, and not necessarily getting language into their heads.
 In teaching grammar, for instance, we are targeting accuracy– not necessarily acquisition.
 And whereas I used rely on output activities to “learn language,” I would now say they’re mainly useful to strengthen speaking skills and develop confidence.

 If you are still in that place of figuring out how second language acquisition works, these links and videos were really helpful to me.
 I would really love to hear about any resources that have helped you!